 Before your employee even begins, it helps to save time and energy on their first day if you can send them the usual new hire employee forms in advance of their first day.
 Why?
 Because some forms take a while to fill out, and the more you can get done ahead of time, the better off their first day will go instead of being a whirlwind of not-fun paperwork.

-If you use a system like Gusto, employee forms will automatically be provided.
+If you use a system like Gusto, or another payroll service, employee forms will automatically be provided.
 Employees just need to enter their basic info to get started on these forms and they will then be stored in your Gusto account automatically.

 What Should Happen on Their First Day